 - Airport Concessions Disadvantaged Business Enterprise (ACDBE)

 Only MBE-certified firms can fulfill the minority participation goals established on State-funded contracts.
-Maryland's overall MBE goal is 25%.
+Maryland's MBE participation goal for fiscal years 2014 and 2015 is 29%.

 Interstate Certification is available to DBE firms that are already certiified by their home state.
 Follow this DBE Interstate Certification link for further information.